-As the Genome: Unlocking Life's Code exhibition closes at the National Museum of Natural History and begins its North American tour, please join us as we explore the importance of genomic medicine and what the next decade holds for genomic advances.
-The symposium will be held in two parts, with a day and evening session.
-Separate registration is required for both sessions.
+As the Genome: Unlocking Life's Code exhibition closed at the National Museum of Natural History and began its North American tour, a closing symposium was held to explore the importance of genomic medicine and what the next decade holds for genomic advances.

-A panel of artists, scholars, and scientists comes together for a fascinating conversation on how arts and popular culture can provide unique insights into the narrative of human history told through our DNA.
-Afterward, raise a glass to the science and the art of winemaking in a special tasting.
+A panel of artists, scholars, and scientists came together for a fascinating conversation on how arts and popular culture can provide unique insights into the narrative of human history told through our DNA.

 Genome: Unlocking Life’s Code provides the inspiration and the setting for an event that mixes socializing and science to create a party as unique as a strand of your own DNA.